Azure/acr/docs/FAQ.md

 Time:2019-01-01T00:00:00.0000000Z</Message></Error>
 ```

-The root cause that some `curl` implementations follow redirects with headers from the original request, which should not.
+The root cause is that some `curl` implementations follow redirects with headers from the original request, which should not.
 To resolve the problem, you need to follow redirects manually without the headers.
-It can be done by printing the response headers with the `-D -` option of `curl`.
+It can be done by printing the response headers with the `-D -` option of `curl` and then extracting the `Location` header.
 ```bash
 redirect_url=$(curl -s -D - -H "Authorization: basic $credential" https://$registry.azurecr.io/v2/$repository/blobs/$digest | grep "^Location: " | cut -d " " -f2 | tr -d '\r')
 curl $redirect_url